hashicorp/consul-api-gateway/internal/testing/conformance/README.md

     kubectl apply -f manifests.yaml --validate=false
     ```

-5. install the test-specific resources (adjust name appropriately):
+4. install the test-specific resources (adjust name appropriately):

     ```shell
     kubectl apply -f tests/httproute-matching.yaml
     ```

-6. modify the last line of `conformance_test.go` that passes the list of tests to include only the test that you want to run:
+5. modify the last line of `conformance_test.go` that passes the list of tests to include only the test that you want to run:

     ```go
     cSuite.Run(t, []suite.ConformanceTest{tests.HTTPRouteMatchingAcrossRoutes})
     ```

-7. run the test:
+6. run the test:
     ```shell
-    go test ./ --gateway-class consul-api-gateway
+    go test ./ --gateway-class consul-api-gateway --cleanup=0
     ```

+7. repeat steps 4-6 for other tests